What is Gum Disease?

 How is gum disease diagnosed?

 During a consultation or routine check up the dentist inspects the colour and firmness of the gums.
 Teeth are tested for looseness.
 The bite is checked.
-At some point, a small measuring instrument ? a periodontal probe – is gently inserted between the tooth and gum to measure the depth of the pockets.
+At some point, a small measuring instrument a periodontal probe – is gently inserted between the tooth and gum to measure the depth of the pockets.
 Pockets are spaces between the tooth and gum, the deeper the pocket the worse the problem.
-This “periodontal” exam should be done at frequent intervals for all adults, especially when there is a history of periodontal disease in the immediate family.
+This “periodontal” exam should be done at frequent intervals for all adults and children, especially when there is a history of periodontal disease in the immediate family.

 X-rays should be taken at appropriate times to evaluate changes in the bone supporting the teeth.